 - Next step, you need to create a user: sudo addsftpuser

 Attention: The password has to be a maximum of 8 characters.
-If you enter a password with more than 8 characters, it will be shortened.
-While entering a password in the ftp client, only the first 8 characters will be taken.
+It will be shortened if you enter a password with more than 8 characters.
+While entering a password in the FTP client, only the first 8 characters will be taken.

 - In the “Host” field, enter the IP of your VM In the “Username” and “Password” fields, enter the data that you entered when creating a new user (see p.4) in the “Port” field enter ssh port – 22.
 When the data is entered, click on “Quickconnect”.

-- The examples of the basic ftp user management commands that can be entered after connecting to the PuTTY client:
+- The examples of the basic FTP user management command that can be entered after connecting to the PuTTY client: